the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Allocate part of your budget for the participation support grant that can be requested by the applicants for the following support
   - Free or subsidized childcare during the event so that the participant can attend the event without worrying about taking care of their children
   - Software cost or subscription fee if the one being used by the event is not freely available
-  - Hardware or equipment for facilitating participation, such as headset, microphone, webcam (create a list of hardware that can be funded by the support grant)
+  - Hardware or equipment for facilitating participation, such as headsets, microphone, webcam (create a list of hardware that can be funded by the support grant)
-  - High speed internet for the duration of the event
+  - High-speed internet for the duration of the event
   - Other aspects that may improve the quality of participation of the applicants
-- Consider the possibility of waiving registration fee for people from low income organisation/country
+- Consider the possibility of waiving the registration fee for people from low-income organisation/country
 - Create a rubric for selection
 - Share the application form before the registration deadline
 - Communicate clearly how many participation support grants are available and what they include